IntelPython/scikit-learn_bench/README.md

 ##  Algorithms parameters

-Benchmarks can be launched for each algorithm separately.
+You can launch benchmarks for each algorithm separately.
 To do this just go to the directory with the benchmark

 `cd <framework>`